 Counters Creek was originally a stream that flowed from Kensal Green south to Chelsea Creek.
-It formed an important part of natural drainage in the area but over the years has been filled in, covered and diverted and only small sections remain visible.
+It formed an important part of natural drainage in the area but over time has been filled in, covered and diverted.
+Only small sections remain visible.

-The Counters Creek Flood Alleviation Scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.
+The Counters Creek Flood Alleviation Scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls.
+This affected properties in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.

-The flood alleviation project was completed at the end by March 2020 in order to protect homes and reduce the risk of basement sewer flooding in these two boroughs.
+The flood alleviation project was completed by March 2020 in order to protect homes and reduce the risk of basement sewer flooding in these two boroughs.

 The measures included in the Counters Creek flood alleviation scheme were:

 We have been constructing flood protection measures for many basement properties affected by flooding since 2007.
 These measures included:

 - The installation of pumping devices called FLIPs to protect individual basements and an enhanced gully and sewer cleaning programme to allow better drainage of rainwater.

 - Local sewer improvement schemes, where we have increased the sewer capacity in key locations to help ease pressure on the wider network and reduce the likelihood of basement sewer flooding.

 These measures helped to greatly reduce the number of reported flooding incidents.
 Further intense rainfalls experienced in recent years indicated that these measures have been effective in the reduction of flooding risk to basement properties.